 Curious if your website loads quickly enough?
-A website speed test tool can help you find out.
+A website speed test tool can help you find out by entering your website url and measuring your site speed.
 In this guide, you’ll learn how to conduct a full website speed test, understand the results, analyze and boost your site’s performance.

 How to Perform a Free Website Speed Test